Skip to main content

 One repo can carry more than one client surface

 TRW now supports Claude Code, Cursor IDE, Cursor CLI, OpenCode, Codex CLI, GitHub Copilot CLI, Gemini CLI, and Aider.
-The installer can wire one repo to several of them at once, so you can keep a terminal workflow, an editor workflow, and a lighter CI-friendly surface aligned from the same project state.
+The installer can wire one repo to several of them at once, so you can keep the clients you already rely on aligned from the same project state.

 Claude CodeCursor IDECursor CLIOpenCodeCodex CLIGitHub Copilot CLIGemini CLIAider